adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 | `shield`   | every runeword that can go in a shield             |
 | `polearm`  | every runeword that can go in a polearm            |

+Clicking into the box empties whatever was in it, so a new search is just click and type rather than backspacing over the old one.
+That also puts the whole list back, and leaves a runeword you were reading.

 While the box has focus it fills in solid, gains a second border and shows a blinking cursor; unfocused it is translucent and shows a dimmed hint, so it is always clear where your typing is going.
-Clear it to list everything again.

 Press **enter** to open the first match in the detail pane.
 Enter is not typed into the box, so the search text is left alone.